scaredfinger/dietizme/README.md

-# DietizMe
+# Omnidata

 A TypeScript-based monorepo application for diet and nutrition management.

 ## Project Overview

-DietizMe is built using a modular architecture with a focus on maintainability and scalability.
+Otiuming is built using a modular architecture with a focus on maintainability and scalability.
 The project uses Nx for workspace management and follows domain-driven design principles with a clear separation of concerns.

 ## Directory Structure

 ```
-dietizme/
+otiuming/
 ├── apps/                # Application modules
 │   └── omnidata/        # Backend service (Nhost, GraphQL, Serverless functions)
 ├── libs/                # Shared libraries